zach-col/Neighborhood_Map/README.md

 2 change directory's to this repo

-3 open index.html and add your own Google API key at the bottom of page
+3 open index.html and add your own Google API key on line 48 where it says INSERT_GOOGLE_API_KEY_HERE

-4 now got to js/viewModel.js and add your own foursquare api key and client id
+4 now got to js/viewModel.js and add your own FourSquare API key and client id on line 80 where it says INSERT_FOURSQUARE_API_CLIENT_SECRET_HERE AND INSERT_FOURSQUARE_API_CLIENT_ID_HERE

 5 open index.html file in your browser